-- Ecru: Ecru is a colour that is used in many wedding invitations.
-It is a creamy beige colour.
+Ecru is a creamy beige colour that is used in many wedding invitations.

 These are petite pieces of tissue, which are sometimes used in formal wedding invitations to add a unique touch.